 The software partner must know both your ERP system and your commerce solution so that the integration between both systems takes place properly.
 So, ask whether the intended partners have worked with the packages before and whether references are available.

 How much experience does a partner have with the coupling you need?
-Can the partner share experiences of comparable organizations?
+Can the partner share experiences of comparable organisations?
 In general, the more implementations the partner has done, the easier it will be for you to implement.

 5. Do you understand our business?